louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 - Still heuristic unless coverage is derived from geometry/pixel overlap.
 - May struggle with extreme transforms or very small shapes.

+### Directional Edge AA

+This is the most promising replacement for the current directionless `aafuzz` path.

+The CPU would generate conservative edge coverage geometry, but not final per-pixel coverage.
+Each edge primitive should carry enough edge-local data for the shader to know the true directed edge, for example:

+- Edge start/end or equivalent line equation.
+- Inside/outside orientation, usually via edge normal or signed winding side.
+- A conservative maximum AA expansion width.
+- Optional edge/join metadata if the join policy cannot be inferred locally.

+The fragment shader then computes coverage from the directed edge:

+- Compute signed distance from the pixel to the true edge in screen/device space.
+- Use shader derivatives such as `fwidth`, `dfdx`, and `dfdy` to derive the current device-pixel AA width instead of relying on CPU-computed fuzz width.
+- Convert distance to alpha coverage with a calibrated ramp.
+- Keep premultiplied-alpha behavior explicit and consistent across GL, Metal, and Vulkan.

+The intended draw order becomes:

+1. Draw the directional AA edge band first.
+2. Draw the solid body afterward.
+3. Use depth so the body covers the inner half of the AA band.

+This is different from the current `aafuzz` model.
+Direction matters because the edge pass needs to know which side should be preserved for the outside coverage ramp and which side will be covered by the body.

+Benefits:

+- Keeps the expensive per-pixel coverage decision on the GPU.
+- Avoids CPU rasterization of every affected edge pixel.
+- Allows AA width to respond naturally to transforms through shader derivatives.
+- Can reuse the existing idea of edge expansion while making the coverage calculation more geometric and deterministic.

+Risks:

+- Joins and corners need a precise overlap policy.
+- Very small shapes may have little or no stable body area, so they need a special fallback or unified edge/body treatment.
+- Fill-rule and winding behavior must stay consistent with the body triangles.
+- Difference clips, inverted clips, and nested clips need explicit validation.
+- The body depth-over-edge strategy must not break batching or render-target switching.

 ### MSAA Or Hybrid AA

 Use MSAA where available, possibly combined with shader AA for specific primitives.